 "PROVISO AGAINST EXTORTION."
 In reading the Exemption Bill which we publish to-day, our readers will be struck with the enactments of the clause entitled, "A Proviso Against Extortion."
-A tile more inappropriate than this cannot be well imagined.
-Instead of a proviso against extortion, it is an enactment to encourage and legalize the charging of extortionate profi's.
+A title more inappropriate than this cannot be well imagined.
+Instead of a proviso against extortion, it is an enactment to encourage and legalize the charging of extortionate profits.
 A single example will illustrate the working of this law.
-A boot and shoemaker is exempted, and allowed to charge 75 per cent on the cost of producing his articles.
+A boot and sheemaker is exempted, and allowed to charge 75 per cent on the cost of producing his articles.
 The cost of making or producing a pair of boots, we will say is \$10, and on this he is permitted to make a clear profit of seven dollars and fifty cents!
 Is not this an extortionate profit, and is not the Confederate Government, by such legislation, encouraging extortion?
-The boot and shoemaker is exempted from the sufferings and privations of military service, and shielded from the dangers of the battlefield, only on condition that he will not make more than seventy-five per ent profit on the articles which he produces!
-In the name of common sense, was such legislation ever before heard of?
-We might go on and specify all other manufactured articles, but one illustration is sufficient.
-Who would not be a manufacturer and keep out of the army by paying the penalty of not charging more than seventy-five per cent. profit on manufactured articles?
+The boot and shoemaker is exempted from the sufferings and privations of military service, and shielded from the dangers of the battlefield, only on condition that he will not make more than seventy-five per cent profit on the articles which he produces!
+In the name of common sense, was such legislation ever before heard of ?- We might go on and specify all other manufactured articles, but one illustration is sufficient.
+Who would not be a manufacturer and keep out WAN SHIGKA ONA BYNUS